Shoulder Injury? – How Much Compensation? – National Cases – Call Us > 0800 699 0079 – £££

 Perhaps the most prominent symptom of frozen shoulder injury is the difficulty in moving the shoulder due to the stiffness and pain.
 However, other symptoms follow a set pattern of development in three stages with the first of these being the “freezing” or painful stage where the pain develops slowly over a period of between six weeks and nine months as the shoulder gradually loses motion.

-The second stage is known as the “frozen” or adhesive stage and is characterised by improvement in pain, but a continuation of stiffness at the same level since symptoms was first observed and can last anywhere between four and nine months.
+The second stage is known as the “frozen” or adhesive stage and is characterised by improvement in pain, but a continuation of stiffness at the same level since symptoms were first observed and can last anywhere between four and nine months.
 The third and final stage can last between 5 and 26 months and is known as the “thawing” or recovery stage where the capability of shoulder motion slowly returns to normal.

 The reduction of shoulder pain and the restoration of joint movement are the main focus of treatment of frozen shoulder injuries.
 Surgery may be an option in the most severe cases, but far less drastic and invasive options include massage therapy, physiotherapy and medication.
-Hydrodilatation which is a treatment specific to frozen shoulder injury involving the injection firstly of contrast medium, then local anaesthetic and the steroid hormone cortisone into the affected shoulder joint and the application of heat followed by gentle stretching exercises may also be an alternative option for sufferers of frozen shoulder injury.
+Hydrodilatation which is a treatment specific to frozen shoulder injury involving the injection firstly of contrast medium, the local anaesthetic and the steroid hormone cortisone into the affected shoulder joint and the application of heat followed by gentle stretching exercises may also be an alternative option for sufferers of frozen shoulder injury.

 Nerve impulses can also be blocked by using transcutaneous electrical nerve stimulation (TENS) to help in the relief of pain.
 Some restoration of motion may be achieved if a doctor performs manipulation under anaesthesia.
 This has the effect of dispersing scar tissue, and adhesions in the joint and pain can be relieved with painkillers and anti-inflammatory drugs.
 More often than not, however, frozen shoulder injury resolves itself with time with the vast majority of patients regaining about 90% of shoulder movement over time, although this may take up to two years or more in the most severe cases.